ciber-lab/homa-fnn/README.md

 ### Download the dataset

-To download this dataset please fill out the [Dataset Download Request Form](https://docs.google.com/forms/d/e/1FAIpQLSe-47QX3it0NLLQsbtcpbNO8A0nBkw7yJ5Soq6ZfHzsATy1UQ/viewform?usp=sf_link).

-**Note:** These datasets are strictly for research purposes only.
-Can not be redistributed to anyone else or put anywhere for public access.
+To download this dataset please send an email to us.
+Please note that all of our datasets are strictly for research purposes only, and cannot be redistributed to anyone else or put anywhere for public access.
 Once research purposes are completed, please destroy the original files.
-The participants identifying information (if any) can not be revealed publicly or in a research paper/presentation.
+The participants identifying information (if any) should not be revealed publicly or in a research paper/presentation.

 ## **Methods/Approaches**